 Desert Awakenings tour

 This is the perfect introduction to Uluru.
-Starting at day-break, the tour starts with a traditional Aussie breakfast of bacon and egg rolls, tea, coffee and homemade damper with Golden Syrup followed by a guided tour at the base of Uluru including Kuniya and the Mutitjulu waterhole.Show more
+Beginning at day-break, the tour starts with a traditional Aussie breakfast of bacon and egg rolls, tea, coffee and homemade damper with Golden Syrup, followed by a guided tour at the base of Uluru including Kuniya and the Mutitjulu waterhole.Show more

-To further your journey and knowledge of the local indigenous tribes, the Cave Hill day tour is the perfect option.
+To further your journey and knowledge of the local Indigenous tribes, the Cave Hill day tour is the perfect option.
 Cave Hill tour is an Aboriginal cultural experience that will provide you with an insight into everyday Aboriginal life.
-The tour is a six hour fully guided 4WD tour that will take you into the heart of the Pitjantjatjara Lands of Central Australia.
+The tour is a six-hour fully guided 4WD tour that will take you into the heart of the Pitjantjatjara Lands of Central Australia.
 Your Anangu tour guide is a traditional owner of Cave Hill and will tell you all the stories relating to their traditional homeland.
 Highlights of the tour are the magnificent cave paintings, learning about traditional food gathering and the preparation of desert bush tucker, and the 360-degree panoramic view from the top of Cave Hill.

 Longitude 131 immerses you into the Australian outback, while maintaining the highest form of luxury.
 There are 15 luxury tents, elevated above the sand.
-You'll wake up to views across Uluru through floor to ceiling windows, and every tent is equipped with all the "mod cons" you need; wifi, entertainment and music systems, and climate control.Show more
+You'll wake up to views across Uluru through floor to ceiling windows, and every tent is equipped with all the 'mod cons' you could need; wifi, entertainment and music systems, and climate control.Show more